ryanannis/TileBuddy/README.md

 ## Usage

-Github pages will be set up for this respository shortly.
+If you just wish to use the application, go to https://minimumcut.github.io/TileBuddy.
 For now, to install do:

 ```
 yarn install